 - 1. Optional.
-Use the ipa group-find command to find the group. - 2.
-Use the ipa group-add-member command to add a new member.
-Specify what member to add using these options: - --users adds an IdM user - --external adds a user that exists outside the IdM domain, in the format of DOMAIN\user\name or user\name@domain - --groups adds an IdM user group
+Use the ipa group-find or ipa hostgroup-find command to find the group. - 2.
+To add a member to a user group, use the ipa group-add-member command.
+To add a member to a host group, use the ipa hostgroup-add-member command.

+When adding a user group member, specify the member using these options:

+- --users adds an IdM user

+- --external adds a user that exists outside the IdM domain, in the format of DOMAIN\user\name or user\name@domain

+- --groups adds an IdM user group